gilbertsg/stocks_subreddit_analysis/README.md

 The heatmap above shows that despite filtering out the noise (i.e.: posts with low scores), the sentiment scores from r/wsb and r/stocks CANNOT be used to predict the future performance of a stock CONSISTENTLY.

 Therefore, traders and quants should look elsewhere when looking for getting stock predictions, perhaps even a [goldfish named Fredrick](https://www.youtube.com/watch?v=USKD3vPD6ZA) or a [hamster called Mr. Goxx](https://www.npr.org/2021/09/25/1040683057/crypto-trading-hamster-goxx-warren-buffet-s-p-500)?

+---
+# Future Works

+- Part 1
+    - Obtain more posts data from previous months
+    - Trying other models (e.g.: XGBoost, kNN, etc)
+    - Observe misclassified posts
+    - Productionize model
+- Part 2
+    - Consider all stock tickers in analysis (incl. penny stocks), as wsb is known for analysis on those types of stocks
+    - Manual modification for emoji-to-text mapping